paultopia/writingBackup/README.md

 To see an example of a correctly formatted config file, see [here](Tests/writingBackupTests/testfiles/backup.toml).

+3. Whenever you want to backup, just type writingBackup at the command line from the directory that has your config file.

+4. Profit!

 ## What else do I need?

 - Pandoc and Pandoc-citeproc should be installed on your system.